MWI-Engineering/DD_ECAT_v3/soem_interface(basis).md

         // Send process data
         pthread_mutex_lock(&pdo_mutex);
         if (somanet_outputs) {
-            // Continuously set controlword to enable operation (0x0F) if in operational state
-            // This ensures the drive remains active. if (is_slave_operational(slave_idx)) {
-                somanet_outputs->controlword = 0x0F; // Enable Operation
-            } else {
-                // If not operational, you might want to set a safe controlword or try to transition somanet_outputs->controlword = 0x06; // Shutdown state
-            }
             somanet_outputs->target_torque = (int16_t)(target_torque_f * 1000.0f); // Assuming torque is in mNm
             // Other outputs can be set here if needed }